alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

 [releases](https://github.com/alan-turing-institute/ThermodynamicAnalyticsToolkit/releases) on github)
 for installation instructions.

-Alternatively, the userguide is also contained in the release tarballs in folder **doc/userguide**. i
+Alternatively, the userguide PDF is also contained in the release tarballs in folder **doc/userguide**.
 As a fall-back the asciidoc userguide files reside in **doc/userguide** and are perfectly human-readable, see **doc/userguide/introduction.txt**.
 As a last fall-back have a look at INSTALL for general instructions on how to